 What about the paragraph, “Love the intoxicating scent…”?
 That comes from your website meta data if you’re using Rich Pins.
 They likely both play a part in keyword optimization.

-Note: Some users are reporting that descriptions are no longer visible on Pins.
-However, it appears that the descriptions are still searchable by Pinterest.
+Some users are reporting that descriptions are no longer visible on Pins.
+However, the descriptions are still searchable by Pinterest and thus important.

 Use your keywords here!